 It’s that time of year again when peak blossom frenzy hits Japan.
 Although the weather may not always be perfect, the national pastime of sitting beneath a cherry tree and drinking the day away, known as 'hanami', is on everyone’s mind.
 Of course, doing so requires some preparation and etiquette.
-Here are some things to watch out for.
+Plus, this year, many Tokyo parks are discouraging people from gathering in large groups – even outdoors.
+So be safe and take note of these things to watch out for.

 DO: COME PREPARED

 Hanami season is one of the busiest times to be outdoor, and getting to sit beneath a blossoming tree and admire the flowers (read: drink and be merry with friends and busy yourself with absolutely anything but the flowers) requires a bit of planning akin to going to a major outdoor festival.